Zen in a napkin: how oryoki kicked my ass

 At first I thought the whole thing was insane.
 I was perpetually out of sync, glancing furtively from left to right.
 There were dribbles all over my serving cloth.
 My lotus flower was a mess.
-Doshin noticed my struggles and took me aside for remedial oryoki coaching.
+Jiryu the Compassion Dragon noticed my struggles and took me aside for remedial oryoki coaching.
 She said: just focus on doing one thing at a time.
+First wash and dry your spoon, and then, your chopsticks.
 One.
 Thing.
 At.
 A. Time.
-That helped a lot, but I still thought I might just lose it and fling the bowls across the zendo like frisbees.
+That helped a lot and I spilled less, but I still worried that at any moment I might lose it and frisbee my bowls across the zendo.

 And then, gradually, it started to sink in.